Yukos shareholders v. Russia: Arbitration proceedings by majority shareholders

 The Russian foreign minister, Sergei Lavrov, said in televised comments that Russian entities affected by the moves were preparing to go to court to force the freezing of the assets of “foreign companies with government involvement” in Russia.

 On 20 April 2016 the District Court of The Hague quashed the decisions of the PCA, ruling that it had no jurisdiction as provisional application of the ECT arbitration clause violated Russian law.
 The District Court's decision was overturned in February 2020 by The Hague Court of Appeal, reinstating the enforcement of the arbitration ruling against the Russian government.
 Russia's Justice Ministry stated it plans to appeal this.

 Arbitration proceedings by minority shareholders

 Two arbitration tribunals in Stockholm in 2010 and 2012 ruled in favor of Yukos investors from the United Kingdom and Spain who demanded compensation under bilateral investment protection treaties.
-However this decisions were overturned by the Swedish appeal court in 2016.
+However these decisions were overturned by the Swedish appeal court in 2016.